Alex17319/Design/README.md

 ## FUCS Facebook Banner

 The 2022 Facebook banner for the Flinders Uni Computer Society.
-The blue version was created by me, with significant feedback from others to guide each step of the process.
+The blue version was created by me, while requesting feedback from others to guide each step of the process.
 The green & purple version was produced via later modifications by the club president.
 The font used is a modified version of Audiowide by Brian J. Bonislawsky, licensed under the SIL Open Font License.

 <img src="FUCS - Facebook Banner/FB Banner v51.png" alt="A banner saying 'FUCS: The Flinders University Computer Society', surrounded by a network of computing-related icons" width="100%"/>